naveenkewalramani/dsa-solutions/java_dsa/learning_basics/ParkingLot/src/Readme.md

   * Each type of slot can park a specific type of vehicle.
   * No other vehicle should be allowed by the system.
   * Finding the first available slot should be based on:
-  * The slot should be of the same type as the vehicle.
+    * The slot should be of the same type as the vehicle. -> DONE
-  * The slot should be on the lowest possible floor in the parking lot.
+    * The slot should be on the lowest possible floor in the parking lot. -> DONE
     * The slot should have the lowest possible slot number on the floor.
     * Numbered serially from 1 to n for each floor where n is the number of parking slots on that floor.
 * Details about the Parking Lot Floors:
   * Numbered serially from 1 to n where n is the number of floors.
   * Might contain one or more parking lot slots of different types.